kalvin-eliazord/Corty_Trainer/README.md

 - **Why "Corty" Trainer ?**

-This is my second name.
+This is my third name.

 ## How to build the DLL
 - Open the solution with MVS 2022 ![image](https://github.com/kalvin-eliazord/CS2_Internal_Trainer/assets/61147281/ea1e187b-f25d-4091-9f80-153009a8480c)